umiyak/use-sequential-effect/README.md

 # useSequentialEffect

-A useEffect wrapper for running effects sequentially, including those with asynchronous operations.
+A React hook that runs useEffect callbacks sequentially.

 ## Install